 Select Install Service and then select restart.
-These options are direct to the right of the drop-down that you had just selected.
+These options are direct to the right of the drop-down you had just selected.

 The Hz range should change in your monitoring software window now to say 62.

 If all is well so far, you then want to go back to the main folder with all of the other folders and select the folder called Hidusbf.

 Open up the folder named Driver, AMD64, and you can see the different Hz ranges.
 Usually, 1000 Hz is a good range to shoot for.
 You can try 2000-4000, but most mice cannot handle 4000-8000.

-Select whatever Hz you want and you will want to right-click on the file inside (Should be named hidusbf.sys), copy it, go back to the Atsiv folder and paste it inside of that folder.
+Select whatever Hz you want and you will want to right-click on the file inside (Should be named hidusbf.sys), copy it, go back to the Atsiv folder and paste it inside that folder.

 Go back to the USB Mouse Rate Adjuster Setup software and select a polling rate of 1000, click on install service, restart, and it should apply.